spree/spree/README.md

 This will add the Spree gem, create intitializers, copy migrations and optionally generate sample products and orders.

-To auto accept all prompts while running the install generator, pass -A as an option
+To auto accept all prompts while running the install generator, pass -A as an option:

     $ spree install my_store -A